tito-pereira/42_philosophers/README.txt

 bad syntax that used to cause normal segfaults and memory leaks, but you are now also fighting against your own ability to write stack-efficient code and keeping in mind good programming practics and philosophies.

+Another thing to consider is the scenarios where philosophers are actually supposed to die.
+During my initial testing, my program was working "too well": what i mean by that is it had no memory leaks, correct outputs, every philosopher was staying alive when they were supposed to, but they were also staying alive when they were NOT supposed to.
+Now, what do i mean, were "not supposed" to stay alive?
+Between deadlock situations and ensuring you are properly checking for every possible data race and shared memory space between threads, it is to be expected that some philosophers may starve to death for a good cause: ensuring proper programming techniques and safety measures.
+This project also teaches that there may be times where a tradeoff between execution speed for more safety is necessary and/or preferable, even if it results in the death of some philosophers here and there.